 In Alabama, you must file a name reservation request form with the Secretary of State before you file your certificate of formation.
 You must include the name reservation certificate you receive back from the Secreatary of State with the certificate of formation you file to create your nonprofit.
 To check if your proposed name is available, follow the instructions on the name reservation request form.

 You create your nonprofit entity by filing a certificate of formation for a nonprofit with the Alabama Secretary of State.
+As of May 2020, the filing fee is $100.
 Your certificate of formation must include basic information such as:

 The Alabama Secretary of State has a fillable nonprofit certificate of formation form on its website which you can use to create your nonprofit corporation.
 Complete and file your certificate of formation following the instructions provided.
 See AL Code § 10A-1-3.05 and 10A-3-3.02 for more information on the certificate of formation requirements.